beezwax/filemaker-facter/README.md

 #
 #min    hour    dom    mon    dow    command
 #
-# Send report every day at midnight.
-Note: this is one long line
+# Send report on Sunday at one minute past midnight.
-0       0       *      *      *      /usr/local/bin/facter macosx_productversion diskfree memoryfree sp_uptime filemaker_errors filemaker_stats_disk filemaker_version | /usr/bin/mail -s "facter report: `/bin/hostname`" simon@beezwax.yourdomain
+0       0       *      *      0      /usr/local/bin/facter macosx_productversion diskfree memoryfree sp_uptime filemaker_errors filemaker_stats_disk filemaker_version | /usr/bin/mail -s "facter report: `/bin/hostname`" simon@beezwax.yourdomain
 ```

 ## process_and_email.rb

-For additional functionality, including some basic monitoring functions, there is a helper script you can use inside of **facter-filemaker/filemaker** folder.
+For additional functionality, including some basic monitoring functions, there is a helper script written in Ruby you can use inside of **facter-filemaker/filemaker** folder.
 This script does post-processing of the Facter reports, and provides the following features:

 * send via SMTP client (no need to configure Postfix)
 * convert disk & network stats into graph